We do not accept Pro Bono cases

-It is important to understand two factors of Colorado divorce that heavily influence spousal maintenance.
+It is important to understand several factors of Colorado divorce that heavily influence spousal maintenance.
 First, Colorado is a “no-fault divorce” state.
 What this means is that there does not have to be blame awarded or a justified reason for the dissolution of marriage.
 One, or both parties, can simply request a divorce.
-Second, Colorado is an “equitable distribution” state.
+Maintenance is awarded after Colorado has awarded property distribution from the marital estate.
 This means that regardless of how long a couple is married, assets that were obtained during the relationship should be divided fairly.
 While this does not necessarily mean evenly or equally, it does mean that division should not favor one party over the other.

 Understand Your Rights in Divorce